auroranil/GLSL-Playground/README.md

 * Display time in seconds and frames per second on the title window.
 * (not yet implemented) Pressing 1-4 changes resolution factor (1x, 2x, 4x, 8x)
 * Pressing R resets timer to zero.
+* Pressing the spacebar pauses/resumes GLSL Playground.
 * Esc or closing the program through traditional means exits the program.

 ## TODO
 * Learn more how OpenGL works (I'm a noob at this)
 * Improve performance by optimizing code
-* Add pause function that can be done by pressing the space bar
+* ~~Add pause function that can be done by pressing the space bar~~
 * Implement resolution factor as seen in GLSL Heroku
 * Add ability to reload shader that can be done by pressing Shift + R
 * Improve compatibility with GLSL Heroku and Shadertoy